-> - Participants in the Construction Management Program will obtain UF status after the
+- Participants in the Construction Management Program will obtain UF status after the first semester.

 In a traditional transfer situation, a student has to first complete their AA degree at a two-year college before applying to the University of Florida as a transfer student.